ChrisDeFreitas/Electron-FolderView/readme.md

 This is a work in progress.
 Feel free to use and modify as you wish.

-## Functions
+## Features
+- main purpose is to view images on local disk
 - display folder items with different grid layouts: cols, rows, vert, wall
 - play media files using Chrome's built-in tools
-- open file with default app
+- open file with Windows' default app
-- image slideshows
-- special functions:  clipboard, delete, filter, hide, open, scale, scroll grid, shuffle, slideshow
+- special functions:  clipboard, delete, filter, hide, keyboard shortcuts, open, scale, scroll, shuffle, slideshow
+- keyboard commands match chrisd.tk/slideshow
+- zoom changes from +-0.1 to +-50px
+- display of youtbue video type

 ## App Notes
 1. Install: